timescale/docs/getting-started/index.md

 <CloudIntro />

-Completing this tutorial should take you less than half an hour.
+Completing this guide should take you less than half an hour.
 When you have finished this one, you might want to check out some [more advanced tutorials][tutorials], or browse through [the other guides][use-timescale].